opencv/opencv/modules/ml/doc/statistical_models.rst

 .. ocv:function:: CvStatModel::CvStatModel( const Mat& train_data ... )

 Most ML classes provide a single-step constructor and train constructors.
-This constructor is equivalent to the default constructor, followed by the ``train()`` method with the parameters that are passed to the constructor.
+This constructor is equivalent to the default constructor, followed by the :ocv:func:`CvStatModel::train` method with the parameters that are passed to the constructor.

 CvStatModel::~CvStatModel
 -------------------------